-Once admitted to field education, students must comply with the following:
+Once admitted to Practicum education, students must comply with the following:

-- 1) Attendance at the mandatory field orientation session offered during the fall and spring semesters.
-The orientation covers the process for field placement and policies that must be followed. - 2) Adherence to the NASW Code of Ethics and to the York College Code of Conduct. - 3) Completion of Field Education Student Agreement, which delineates York Social Work Program's expectations for professional performance behavior in field practicum. - 4) Attendance at an individual meeting (interview) with the Field Director to review the Field Placement application, explore learning goals, and population interests.
-During the meeting, students are strongly encouraged to convey to Field Education Office any constraints or special circumstances regarding practicum site, as well as issues regarding reasonable accommodations for students with disabilities.
-Following the interview with the Field Placement Instructor (Supervisor), the student is to confirm the placement with the Assistant Field Director/Substitute Clinical Professor or identify concerns immediately.
+- 1) Attendance at the mandatory Practicum orientation session offered during the fall and spring semesters.
+The orientation covers the process for Practicum placement and policies that must be followed. - 2) Adherence to the NASW Code of Ethics and to the York College Code of Conduct. - 3) Completion of Practicum Education Student Agreement, which delineates York Social Work Program's expectations for professional performance behavior in Practicum. - 4) Attendance at an individual meeting (interview) with the Practicum Director to review the Practicum Placement application, explore learning goals, and population interests.
+During the meeting, students are strongly encouraged to convey to Practicum Education Office any constraints or special circumstances regarding practicum site, as well as issues regarding reasonable accommodations for students with disabilities.
+Following the interview with the Practicum Placement Instructor (Supervisor), the student is to confirm the placement with the Assistant Practicum Director/SubstituteClinical Professor or identify concerns immediately.